Skip to main content

 View Answer:

-Can you explain the function and syntax of the requestAnimationFrame method?
+Can you explain the function of the requestAnimationFrame method?

 View Answer: